MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-materialized-view-cache-policy-command.md

 ---
 # .alter materialized view cache policy

 Change the materialized view cache policy.
-To speed up queries on data, Azure Data Explorer caches it, or parts of it, on its processing nodes, SSD, or even in RAM.
-The [cache policy](cachepolicy.md) enables Azure Data Explorer to describe the data artifacts that it uses, so that more important data can take priority.
+To speed up queries on data, Azure Data Explorer caches it on its processing nodes, SSD, or even in RAM.
+The [cache policy](cachepolicy.md) lets Azure Data Explorer describe the data artifacts that it uses so that important data can take priority.

 ## Cache policy vs retention policy